SEPAG Development Parent Starter Kit

 RESOURCE DESCRIPTION

-This comprehensive starter kit provides parent leaders with everything needed to establish a new SEPAG, including ready-to-use sample emails for district outreach, detailed step-by-step guidance for planning and organizing your first meeting, and customizable presentation templates.
-All materials are designed to streamline your startup process and support your leadership.
+This comprehensive starter kit provides parent leaders with resources needed to revitalize or strengthen their SEPAG, including an introductory guidebook, guidance for planning and organizing your first meeting, a survey template to help gather community input, and ready-to-use sample emails for district outreach.
+All materials are designed to streamline the process, build momentum, and support effective parent leadership.

 Topics: